Sharp scattering threshold for the cubic-quintic NLS in the focusing-focusing regime: Existence of the minimal blow-up solution

-Now as argued previously, we will arrive at the contradiction \eqref{contradiction4} again.
+Now as argued previously, we arrive at the contradiction \eqref{contradiction4} again.
 Finally, we can mimic the proof of \cite[Prop.
 6.11]{Akahori2013}, words by words, to show that $u_c$ is global.
 We omit the details here.
-The proof for the first case is done.
+The proof for the first scenario is done.

 We now consider the second scenario \eqref{second situation}.
 In this case, for each $j\in\N$ we must have

 for sufficiently large $n$.
 Define

 for some $\vare_1(\delta),\vare_2(\delta)>0$ such that $\mD_1,\mD_2<\mD^*$.
 This is possible due to Lemma \ref{killip visan curve} (iv) and the continuity of $\mD$.
 Thus by the inductive hypothesis \eqref{introductive hypothesis} we infer that there exist nonlinear profiles $v_n^j$ which are global solutions of \eqref{NLS} with $v_n^j(0)=T_n^jP_n^j\phi^j$ and